majkinetor/posher/README.rst

 PROVISION
     A list of provisioning Powershell scriptblocks.
 Each machine can add its own provisioner here.

+FINALIZE
+    Allows finalization script to run.
+This script cleans up the system, deletes temporary files, defragments and shreds the disk etc. The procedure is lengthy and can be disabled.

 Each of those options can be turned on or off using simple Powershell statement.
 For instance::